sadfuzzy/lana-bank/README.md

 # To setup BQ dev

-Also needs re-running when adding tables:
+needs re-running when adding new BQ tables:

 ```
+git checkout pre-merged-commit
+# this is important to have the previous state before pulling
+make reset-deps
+git pull
 make init-bq
 ```